-My current research focuses on the development of a new theory of reinforced concrete based on 'shear compliance', and the optimisation of reinforced concrete structures with respect to their mechanical and environmental performance, through new concepts such as ‘shear compliance’ and engineered crack propagation.
+My current research focuses on the optimisation of reinforced concrete structures with respect to their mechanical and environmental performance, through new concepts such as ‘shear compliance’ and engineered crack propagation.

 My wider research interests include the 'riddle of shear failure', functionally graded concrete, high-performance cementitious composites, seismic engineering, tall building design, forensic engineering and failure analysis.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://eps.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>